Carb Craving Cure (Part 1)

 Most overweight people spend their days on this rollercoaster or vicious cycle of unhealthy high blood sugar peaks and uncomfortable, tiring, brain fogging sugar lows.
 Since insulin is THE fat storage hormone, all these sugar/insulin peaks are driving fat on to your hips, thighs, belly, love-handles and most dangerously into your abdomen, around your organs.
 This process, repeated over and over again, daily over decades, will result in the body’s cells becoming insensitive to insulin (insulin resistance syndrome or metabolic syndrome) with resultant hypertension, elevated LDL cholesterol and triglycerides and eventually heart disease.
 If the insulin resistance is severe enough it is known as Type II diabetes.
 Although there are medications for that, if you don’t change your eating habits this will progress to your pancreas becoming incapable of making insulin- it simply burns out.
 Then you will need to take insulin shots daily to keep from losing your eyesight, kidneys and toes.
 Unfortunately, even taking insulin will not necessarily prevent this from happening.

-The information above is one of the postulates of medical weight loss.
-Now that you understand the what and why of carb craving be sure and watch Part II of this blog to learn what you can do to cure your carb craving problem.
+Now that you understand the what and why of carb craving be sure and watch Part 2 of this blog post to learn what you can do to cure your carb craving problem.